mtnSOFT/infra/roles/acme_client/README.md

 Issues one Let's Encrypt certificate with [acme.sh](https://acme.sh/) over a DNS-01 challenge against the Infomaniak API, deploys it to a stable path on the host, and renews it from cron.
-This is the service the other roles wait for:
-`gitea` and friends only ever mount a certificate, they never fetch one.

 ## What it does